Google’s Vision for Android in the Enterprise in 2017.

 In his keynote, David Still, Managing Director, Android Enterprise, noted that Android has just below 30% of Enterprise-managed mobile device market share; his task is to get that closer to Android’s global market share of 85% of shipments.
 The challenges to Google overcoming low market share are:

-A challenge for Android has been the perception that it is not a secure platform or, more to the point, that Google are not focussed on security and therefore Android is not focussed on Enterprise.
+A challenge for Android has been the perception that it is not a secure platform or, more to the point, that Google are not focused on security and therefore Android is not focused on Enterprise.
 Events like the Android Enterprise summit are held specifically to try to address these misconceptions and encourage the various Android Enterprise partners (EMM vendors, ISVs, SIs and carriers) to convey this message to customers.

 The event put a heavy emphasis on security and Enterprise-specific features.